Kono Oto Tomare! Sounds of Life: Original koto music pieces

-To commemorate the release of the 5th volume, a video of "Ryūseigun" performed by Koto players was released.
+To commemorate the release of the 5th volume, a video of "Ryūseigun" performed by koto players was released.
 Afterwards, the sheet music was made available alongside the release of the 6th volume.
-Similarly, with the release of the 7th volume, a video of "Kuon" performed by Koto players were released.
+Similarly, with the release of the 7th volume, a video of "Kuon" performed by koto players were released.

 Media

 Manga

-Series is written and illustrated by Amyu and began publication in Shueisha's Jump Square magazine in August 2012.
-As of October 2025, it has been compiled into 33 tankōbon volumes.
+Written and illustrated by Amyu, Kono Oto Tomare began publication in Shueisha's monthly shōnen manga magazine Jump Square on August 4, 2012.
+The series is set to end in three chapters.
+As of June 2026, it has been compiled into 34 tankōbon volumes.